Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-where $x_2$ and $p_2$ are equivalent to the dimensionless position of momentum of the mode as a harmonic oscillator, Eq.~(\ref{eom-z_2,z_2*}) gives the exact classical equation of motion for mode 2 of the two coupled harmonic oscillators.
+where $x_2$ and $p_2$ represent the dimensionless position of momentum of the mode as a harmonic oscillator (the dimension factors are omitted for the simplicity of discussions), Eq.~(\ref{eom-z_2,z_2*}) gives the exact classical equation of motion for mode 2 of the two coupled harmonic oscillators in the familiar phase space.
+Since no a priori probabilistic interpretation is assumed in the coherent state path integrals, the stationary paths solved from above equations of motion are the same as the classical trajectories of harmonic oscillator coupled to another harmonic oscillator.
 On the other hand, Eq.~(\ref{m2zs}) is the conjugation of Eq.~(\ref{m2z}).
-It is also a mathematical consequence that quantum evolution must obey the complex structure, arisen from the unitary evolution, just as the mathematical requirement of the symplectic structure for classical evolution of conservative systems \cite{ZhangRMP1990,ZhangPR95,Helgason1978}.
-Thus, quantum and classical evolution dynamics are unified in the same framework.
+This is also a basic mathematical consequence that quantum evolution must obey the complex structure arisen from the unitary evolution that ensures the time symmetry in quantum evolution, i.e.~the reversibility, just as the mathematical requirement of the symplectic structure for classical evolution of conservative systems \cite{ZhangPR95,Helgason1978}.
+Thus, quantum and classical evolution dynamics are unified in the same framework in the coherent-state path-integral formulation.

-Not only these two equations of motion are conjugated to each other, their boundary conditions are also conjugated, i.e., the boundary conditions of Eqs.~(\ref{m2zs}) and (\ref{m2z}) are given by $z_2(t_0)=z_{2i}$ and $z_2^\ast(t)=z_{2f}^\ast$, respectively. \cite{TZ2008,JZ2010,LZ2018,LZ2012,Zhang2019}.
+Not only these two equations of motion are conjugated to each other, their boundary conditions are also conjugated, i.e., the boundary conditions of Eqs.~(\ref{m2zs}) and (\ref{m2z}) are given by $z_2(t_0)=z_{2i}$ and $z_2^\ast(t)=z_{2f}^\ast$, respectively \cite{LZ2012}.
 This is also a natural quantum mechanics result, namely, one cannot fixed the boundary condition of $z$ and $z^*$ (or equivalently the position and the momentum) at the same time, due to the uncertainty relationship.
 As a result, the solutions of these two equations of motion in Eq.~(\ref{eom-z_2,z_2*}) are given by,

-where $t_0 \le \tau \le t$, which agrees with the condition for unitary evolution.
+where $t_0 \le \tau \le t$, which agrees with the condition for the unitary evolution.
 Equation (\ref{sol-z2,z2*}) describes the full dynamics of mode 2 for the forward quantum evolution in Eq.~(\ref{influence}).
+Take a special case that let two modes decouple, i.e. $V_{12}=0$, the solution of Eq.~(\ref{sol-z2,z2*}) is simply reduced to the solution obtained exactly from the quantum evolution for a single harmonic mode, as shown in the illustration \cite{Illustration}.
+It demonstrates how the stationary path uniquely determines the coherent-state path integral.
 Likewise, we can find the stationary paths of mode 2 for the backward quantum evolution, i.e.~the solution of the variables $z'_{2}(\tau)$ and ${z'_2}^\ast(\tau)$ from the stationary path equation of motion,